topearebi/aroamjti/browse.md

 permalink: /browse/
 description: Browse the archive by tag, by type, or by year.
 ---
+{%- comment -%}
+  The hub for the three discovery axes.
+Counts are computed at build time so this page cannot fall out of step with the archive — an earlier version hard-coded "Poetry, verse, prose", a vocabulary that had already been replaced.
+Nothing here needs editing when a tag, type, or year is added.

+  NOTE: this is a .md file, so kramdown processes it.
+The markup below must sit flush against the Liquid with no blank lines between, or kramdown treats the block-level HTML as markdown content and the .browse-hub styling is lost.
+{%- endcomment -%}
 {%- assign all_tags = "" | split: "" -%}
 {%- for post in site.posts -%}
   {%- for tag in post.tags -%}